 Most folks are like me, and think of a Cub as a little Yellow Airplane with a Black lightning bolt on the side, sitting in the grass waiting for the next ham-fisted student to learn to fly.

 Heres the cool part... everyones right!
 The Cub is that one airplane that bridges the gap between Bazooka Charlie and the Civilian flivver.

-Ours was built in '46, 72 years young.
-Over the years, it hasn't changed much, other than a bigger engine (90 HP... up from 65 HP which is necessary because people are bigger now than they were in '46 ), Still no starter, we hand prop it...This little Cub keeps changing people one flight at a time, including me.
+Ours were built in '46, 72 years young.
+Over the years, neither has changed much, other than bigger engines (90 and 100 HP... up from 65 HP which is necessary because people are bigger now than they were in '46 ), Still no starter, we hand prop it...This little Cub keeps changing people one flight at a time, including me.